-Our results of operations for the three months ended March 31, 2015 are not indicative of those expected in future periods as we did not meet our minimum offering requirements until September 2014 (or March 2015 with respect to Washington and have not met our minimum offering requirements with respect to Pennsylvania) and did not make our first real estate investment until December 2014.
+Our results of operations for the three and six months ended June 30, 2015 are not indicative of those expected in future periods as we did not meet our minimum offering requirements until September 2014 (or March 2015 with respect to Washington and have not met our minimum offering requirements with respect to Pennsylvania) and did not make our first real estate investment until December 2014.
 We completed our second acquisition on March 3, 2015.
-Amounts recorded in our consolidated statements of operations for the three months ended March 31, 2015 are due to the following:
+Amounts recorded in our consolidated statements of operations for the three and six months ended June 30, 2015 are due to the following:

-- Total revenues, property operating expenses, real property taxes, property management fees, depreciation and amortization, and interest expense relate to the operation of 2819 Loker Avenue East and Bishop's Square. - Acquisition-related expenses represent costs, including a \$2.0 million Stamp Duty tax, incurred on Bishop's Square and costs in connection with properties which we may acquire in future periods. - We expect to pay monthly asset management fees to our Advisor based on an annual fee equal to 0.75% of the cost of our real estate investments.
-As described previously, our Advisor agreed to waive asset management fees for the quarter ended March 31, 2015 to the extent that our MFFO is less than our distributions declared for the quarter ended March 31, 2015.
-Accordingly, our Advisor waived the entire asset management fee for the quarter ended March 31, 2015, totaling \$129,524. - We pay our Advisor acquisition fees equal to 2.25% of the purchase price of our real estate investments.
-As a result, we incurred a \$2.3 million acquisition fee related to our acquisition of Bishop's Square in March 2015. - General and administrative expenses for the three months ended March 31, 2015 primarily consist of legal and accounting fees, costs and expenses associated with our board of directors, and insurance costs.
-Certain of these costs are variable and will increase in the future as we continue to raise capital and make additional real estate investments. - We have entered into an interest rate cap agreement as an economic hedge against the variability of future interest rates on one of our variable interest rate borrowings.
+- Total revenues, property operating expenses, real property taxes, property management fees, depreciation and amortization, and interest expense relate to the operation of 2819 Loker Avenue East and Bishop's Square. - Acquisition-related expenses represent costs incurred on properties we have acquired and those which we may acquire in future periods. \$2.0 million of the acquisition-related expenses incurred during the six months ended June 30, 2015 relate to Stamp Duty taxes incurred as a result of the acquisition of Bishop's Square in March 2015. - We expect to pay monthly asset management fees to our Advisor based on an annual fee equal to 0.75% of the cost of our real estate investments.
+As described previously, our Advisor agreed to waive asset management fees for the quarters ending March 31, 2015, June 30, 2015 and September 30, 2015 to the extent that our MFFO is less than our distributions declared for each respective quarter.
+However, since MFFO exceeded distributions declared to our stockholders during the three months ended June 30, 2015, no asset management fees were waived by our Advisor for this period.
+Our Advisor waived \$129,524 in asset management fees payable to it during the three months ended March 31, 2015. - We pay our Advisor acquisition fees equal to 2.25% of the purchase price of our real estate investments.
+Acquisition fees for the six months ended June 30, 2015 are comprised of the \$2.3 million acquisition fee paid in relation to our acquisition of Bishop's Square in March 2015.
+We did not incur any acquisition fees during the three months ended June 30, 2015. - General and administrative expenses for the three and six months ended June 30, 2015 primarily consist of legal and accounting fees, costs and expenses associated with our board of directors, and insurance costs.
+Certain of these costs are variable and will increase in the future as we continue to raise capital and make additional real estate investments.

+- We have entered into an interest rate cap agreement as an economic hedge against the variability of future interest rates on one of our variable interest rate borrowings.
 We have not designated this contract as a hedge for accounting purposes.
-Changes in the fair value of this interest rate cap resulted in a loss of \$26,682 recorded in our condensed consolidated statement of operations and comprehensive loss. - Total income attributable to noncontrolling interests for the three months ended March 31, 2015 relates to our allocation of our net loss to HALP II based on its ownership in the Operating Partnership.
+Changes in the fair value of this interest rate cap resulted in a gain of \$12,170 and a loss of \$14,511 during the three and six months ended June 30, 2015, respectively, and are recorded in our condensed consolidated statement of operations and comprehensive income (loss). - Total income attributable to noncontrolling interests for the three and six months ended June 30, 2015 relates to our allocation of our net loss to HALP II based on its ownership in the Operating Partnership.